protocol/web3-dev-team/proposals/lotus-dynamic-retrieval-pricing.md

 A retrieval client asks the miner for a quote before proceeding to retrieve a piece or a part therein.
 The miner quotes:

+- unseal price (the price the client must pay if the miner needs to unseal data)
-- minimum price per byte
+- minimum price per byte (the price the client must pay for each byte of data)
-- maximum payment interval
+- maximum payment interval (the number of bytes that the provider will send before pausing the transfer to wait for payment)
-- maximum payment interval increase
+- maximum payment interval increase (the increase in the payment interval each time payment is received)
-- unseal price

 The quoted values become part of the deal proposal.
 Unlike with storage deals, retrieval deal proposals don’t go on chain.

-All these values are filled from the “stored ask”.
+On the provider side, these values are filled from the “stored ask”.
 The “stored ask” can be changed through JSON-RPC, but it’s statically set.
 Lotus doesn’t have the ability to change the quote based on the piece that’s being requested.

 This means that fast retrieval and non-fast retrieval deals get the same treatment with regards to pricing.
 In other words, anything that’s set as the